Orphans of the Sky: Place in Heinlein's Future History series

 Although the Starship Vanguard was launched in 2119 according to the story's prologue, the timing of the main events in the story is indicated as being vaguely "centuries" or "generations" later.
 Heinlein produced at least four Future History timelines over the years (1939, 1941, 1950, 1967).
-In the 1950 version, he designates "2600" as the timing for "Universe" and "Common Sense" -- the very end of the sequence of tales.
+In the 1950 version, he designates "2600" as the timing for "Universe" and "Common Sense"—the very end of the sequence of tales.

 Radio adaptation

-"Universe" was also performed as a radio play on the NBC Radio Network programs Dimension X (on November 26, 1951) and X Minus One (on May 15, 1955).
+"Universe" was performed as a radio play on the NBC Radio Network programs Dimension X (on November 26, 1951) and X Minus One (on May 15, 1955).
 Those versions have several drastic changes to the story, especially in their conclusions in which Hugh is killed, showing the crew of the Vanguard the true nature of the Ship.